galaxyproject/galaxy-hub/src/galaxy-project/statistics/index.md

 # Publications / Citations

-A Galaxy [CiteULike](/src/cite-u-like/index.md) group was started in late 2011.
-It lists all the publications that are about, reference, or mention Galaxy that we know about.
-We started keeping track of this statistic partway through 2011, so it is an undercount for that year and previous years.
-For years after 2011, it is likely to be more accurate, but it is still approximate and likely to be an undercount.
+The [Galaxy Publications Library](/src/galaxy-publications/index.md) lists every publication we know of that is about, references, or mentions Galaxy.
+We started tracking publications partway through 2011, so this may be an undercount for that year and previous years.

-As of mid 2017 these are the tags on papers in the Galaxy CiteULike Group:
+As of September 2017 these are the tags on papers in the Galaxy Publications Library:

 <table class="table">
   <tr>